jpiechowka/zip-shotgun/README.md

     ```zip-shotgun -n custom-name --compress archive.zip```

-    Name for shell files inside the archive will be set to the one provided by user.
+    Name for shell files inside the archive will be set to the one provided by the user.

     Part of the script output